 Keep your dogs on a close lead and clean-up after them.
 There is a dog waste disposal bin at Horsey Gap car park.

 Click on the link to read more information responsible-seal-viewing-at-horsey

-If there are wardens on site, report your concerns to them.
-The warden will advise FoHS volunteers who will monitor the pup and take action for care if it is considered necessary.
+If you are concerned about a pup that appears injured or unwell please advise a seal warden of your concerns.
+Your report will be passed to FoHS volunteers who will monitor the pup and take action for care if it is considered necessary.

 If there are no wardens about call RSPCA 24hr emergency line: 0300 1234 999